THE CALCIUM/MAGNESIUM RATIO

 The calcium/magnesium ratio is the lifestyle ratio.
 This means it is associated with the diet, attitudes, and lifestyle factors such as oneÕs relationships, location, occupation, friends and perhaps other lifestyle factors.

-These are all outer or surface aspects of a human being.
-In contrast, the Na/K ratio has to do with more internal matters.
+These are all lifestyle aspects of a human being.
+In contrast, the Na/K ratio has to do with more internal body concerns.

 The father/mother ratio.
 Calcium represents the more yang, father energy.
 Magnesium represents a more maternal, yin energy.
 This is another more esoteric understanding of the Ca/Mg ratio, though it can be used in interpreting hair mineral analyses.

 Pretense.
 Dr. Eck felt that the emotion or mental state associated with an out of balance Ca/Mg ratio is pretense or pretending.
 In other words, a person is not living outwardly in full integrity or unity with who he or she really is.
 For example, he or she is not eating the right food, or not doing the right job, or not living with the right people.
 Often one thinks one is different than who one really is.
-An elevated ratio often indicates false beliefs or improper attitudes, for example.
+A high or low Ca/mg ratio often indicates false beliefs or improper attitudes, for example.

 Similarities between calcium and magnesium.
 Both are divalent cations, both form hard compounds, and both have a mainly calming effect on the body, although magnesium is needed for energy production, as well.